 - If you don’t remember your password you can always use the “forgot password” link on this page to reset it.

-3. Once you are logged-in click the “email” tab at the top of the page.
+3. Once you are logged-in click the “Advanced” tab in the left sidebar.

-4. Enter the details for your new email account and click the create button.
+6. Enter the details for your new email account and click the “+CREATE” button at the bottom of the page.

 - The easiest way to do that is to go back to the BlueHost homepage.
 Just click the login tab at the top right, and then choose the “webmail login” option.